You are here

 See the course handbook for more information.

-A double degree at UOW provides a world-class qualification in less time and at less cost than studying two degrees separately.
-Having a double degree will also give you a competitive advantage in a crowded job market.
+A double degree at UOW provides a world-class qualification in less time and at less cost than studying the two degrees separately.
+Having a double degree will give you a competitive advantage in a crowded job market.

 See more